 It is often said that a carpenter is only as good as the tools he has to work with.
 Conversely, it is said that a bad workman blames his tools.
 So which is it?
 We can understand both, and always find good reason for supporting both sayings.
 There was no calculator in the ‘olden’ days, and yet we were still able to calculate the most complex of equations.

 Whatever we think, the computer is one of those tools we have come to rely on to recall data and calculate in lightning speed.
 It is, let’s face it, an essential necessity, as long as the workman doesn’t become that removed from the job lest he forgets how to do it without.
 So we need good workmen and the best tools available.

-Furthermore, direct integration from warehouse receipt in real time via fork truck-mounted tablets with matrix barcode readers will help maintain efficiency in all departments of our company.
+Furthermore, direct integration from warehouse receipt in real time via fork truck-mounted tablets with QR readers will help maintain efficiency in all departments of our company.

 As we have for many years specialised in the carriage of dangerous goods, our previous dangerous goods software solution – appropriately called the HAZculator® – was an Excel-based solution which we use in-house.
 It collated all ADR, IMDG and Eurotunnel data, and presented all of the relevant data required to document and plan loads.
 It checked up to seven different UN number for compatibility, including foodstuffs and other nuances such as acid and alkali clashes within the same class.
 It also stored against each UN number specific information which we have learned along the way, often the stuff that doesn’t come in a manual.

 This has now been integrated into our new SQL software helping to check compatibilities on the fly when planning groupage loads; a more robust solution, quickly amendable for constant change in regulations, and future-proof it for more years to come.

 And now, following our eventual Brexit from the EU, we have invested further to enable us to effect customs processes for our clients and submit ENS declarations into the EU ICS.